 - Class Carer Program

 - Health Promoting School Committee

-At Chapman Primary the community plays a vital role in helping out and offering their expertise with Competitions and fundraising activities.
+The community plays a vital role in helping out and offering their expertise to Chapman Primary School with competitions and fundraising activities.
 Each year the school fete is a fantastic culmination of the community's efforts.

-In accordance with the Early Years Learning Framework the children are offered an early-childhood program balanced with structured and non-structured activities.
+In accordance with the Early Years Learning Framework, children are offered an early-childhood program balanced with structured and non-structured activities.
 These activities are planned to develop basic skills for play, socialisation, literacy, numeracy, and health and wellbeing.
 More information is available in the Preschool Information Booklet.

-The Chapman Preschool children have access to the facilities available in Chapman Primary, an excellent library as well as beautiful grounds and outdoor equipment.
+Chapman Preschool children have access to the facilities available in Chapman Primary School, an excellent library as well as beautiful grounds and outdoor equipment.
 Their program is enhanced by joining in with appropriate whole-school activities such as gross-motor programs, excursions, and special performances.
-This link adds to the smooth transition from Preschool into formal schooling.
+This links to the smooth transition from Preschool into formal schooling at the kindergarten level.